 In the morning, make your way to the Prespa lakes and stay in a charming secluded stone house in the most beautiful village in the region, Agios Germanos.
 Then head out to admire the majestic Prespa lakes.
 Spend the day exploring one of the wildest regions in Greece.
 The lakes, surrounded by Albania and FYROM, stand at 800 meters above sea level.
 The area is protected and offers plenty of hiking paths.
 It is also a unique region where you can watch hundreds of wild animals and birds.
 For dinner, you should try to score some delicious fresh trout in a restaurant by the lake.

 Make your way to Thessaloniki, the second largest city in Greece.
 Throughout the era of the Byzantine Empire, the city was the co-capital, second to Constantinople/Istanbul.
 Wander in the center and get the feel of the glorious past of the city, which has some of the oldest churches in the Christian world.
 And do pay a visit to the Museum of Byzantine Culture.
-For a convenient location, stay at this downtown mezzanine studio to enjoy what Thessaloniki has to offer.
+For a convenient location, stay downtown to enjoy what Thessaloniki has to offer.

 Venture into the spectacular Thessaloniki plain to get to Veroia (or Veria), a small city located at the foot of the Macedonian hills.
 But before you get there, make a stop at Vergina to see the royal burial site.
 It includes the tomb of Philip II of Macedonia, discovered in 1977.

 Veroia was called the little Jerusalem because of the 72 churches it had.
 Nowadays, about ten of them are still standing, so you know what you have to do.
-Before visiting, refresh yourself and settle down at this minimalist apartment before venturing out.

 On your way to Portaria, you will pass along the stunning Mount Olympus, home of the gods and the highest mountain in Greece, rising more than 2,900 meters above sea level.
 Pass Volos, a large port at the foot of Mount Pelion, and continue your journey towards Portaria, a cute little village tucked away in the hills.
 Stay at the elegant Hotel Despotiko and get some rest.